david-park-04/portfolio/content/04 - Life & Productivity/Learning Methodologies.md

 - How does it connect to what I know?

 **Reaching Mastery**
-- Revise what you've learned as soon as possible, avoid losing the context for what you've learned
+- Revise what you've learned as soon as possible, avoid losing context
-- Try to manipulate the content as to be able to summarize it and have it form an intuitive mind map
+- Try to manipulate the content as to be able to summarize it and form an intuitive mind map
 - Practice active recall and spaced repetition
 - Complete practice problems
 - Try to teach it, explaining and writing about it